Lyme Disease in Dogs

 How it is Diagnosed

-Not all dog ticks carry the disease and for the average person, differentiating between the common dog tick and the species of tick that causes the disease is nearly impossible.
+Not all dog ticks carry the disease, and for the average person, distinguishing the common dog tick from the species that causes the disease is nearly impossible.

 When making a diagnosis, the veterinarian usually looks at four factors: